alcy/perf-cal-2020/pcal20.md

 ## Performance Profiles

-Performance data was collected using combinations of these FOSS tools:
+Performance data was collected from the above **production** system using a combination of the following FOSS tools:

   * JMX (Java Management Extensions) data from JVM
   * jmxterm